Rainbow Mountain, Peru

 Rainbow Mountain Peru by Kondor Path Tours

-We recommend an early start, as the hike to Rainbow Mountain, Peru, takes several hours and is a physically demanding route due to the altitude at which it is located.
+We recommend an early start.
+The hike to Rainbow Mountain Peru takes several hours and is physically demanding due to its high altitude.

-If you leave the city of Cusco, you should head towards the South Valley for about two hours until you reach Cusipata.
+If you leave the city of Cusco, head towards the South Valley for about 2 hours until you reach Cusipata.
 From there, you must go to the community of Phulawasipata, where you can begin the ascent on foot.
-This community is located more than 4000 meters above sea level, so it is recommended that you take it easy and walk at a slow and steady pace, remember that you will climb more than 5000 meters to reach your destination.
+This community is located more than 4,000 meters above sea level, so it is recommended that you take it easy and walk at a slow, steady pace.
+Remember that you will climb more than 5000 meters to reach your destination.

 Rainbow Mountain Peru by Kondor Path Tours